patrick-nelissen/PiPicoStepperModule/README.md

-# Pi Pico StepperModule
+# Pi Pico Stepper Module
 Stepper Motor motion controller with trapezoidal motion profile and RS485 interface.

 ## ABOUT

-This microPython application runs on a Raspberry Pi Pico (RP2040), and is controlling a Stepper Motor Driver Module.
+This microPython application runs on a Raspberry Pi Pico (RP2040) and is controlling a Stepper Motor Driver Module.
 The hardware is a TB6600 derivative from Toshiba, specifically the TB67S109AFTG.

-The Module's encloser is re-engineered and modified to make room for:
+The Module's enclosure is re-engineered and modified to make room for:
 1. The Pi Pico board with USB access
 2. DC/DC Converter to power the Pi Pico
 3. A serial RS-485 half-duplex converter and connectivity